 If you are nervous about introducing a radical change, be daring with paint.
 It is a job you can do yourself, it is inexpensive, and easy to correct if you don’t like it.
 Paint is one of the most frugal and yet most transformative spring decorating ideas!

 Nothing’s says Spring more than fresh flowers.
 Visit your local florist to buy arrangements that are simple and vibrant or create some of your own.
-Use seasonal flowers or try using all the same type or colour of flower displayed in a glass container with a beautiful ribbon wrapped around it.
+Use a mix of seasonal flowers or try using all the same type or colour of flower displayed in a glass container with a beautiful ribbon wrapped around it.

-Flower arrangement by Emma at Green Parlour.
+Flower arrangement above by Emma at Green Parlour.

 Use paintings and artwork to bring neutral palettes to life or provide a focal point in a room.
 Feel free to move your artwork and paintings around, or rotate them seasonally if you have somewhere to store pieces that are not hanging up at the time.